AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 ---

 ## Why It’s Useful
-This simple tool bridges your secure S3 assets with live demos or dev environments — without exposing buckets or manually generating signed URLs every time.
+This simple tool bridges your secure S3 assets with live demos or dev environments — without exposing buckets or manually generating presigned URLs every time.

-Recent updates make it easier to keep demo assets synchronized: you can upload, list, and regenerate signed URLs from one CLI.
+Recent updates make it easier to keep demo assets synchronized: you can upload, list, and regenerate presigned URLs from one CLI.

 Perfect for:
 - API demos